Previous section of the route: NS3985 : Loop walk (outward leg) - re-entering the woods

 The OS Object Name Book (1890s) has the following entry: "Knockour Hill – a prominent hill partly planted with forest and fir trees, having a trig station thereon.
 Its western side is very steep and on its summit there is a most extensive view of Loch Lomond.
 This hill is named 'Mount Misery' in the Stat.
 Acc.
 [Statistical Account] but is not known generally by this name, nor recognized by its proprietor."

 [As just noted, Roy's map calls this site "Knockourhill".
-Curiously, his map also shows a "Mountmisery"; however, the latter was not located here, but was about 5 miles to the SSW of Knockour Hill.
+As it happens, his map also shows a "Mountmisery"; however, the latter was not located here, but was a different site, about 5 miles to the SSW of Knockour Hill.
 See NS3678 : Walton Farm chambered cairn

 for further details.]